apache/celix/documents/intro/services.md

 be provided.
 The `handle` construct is not needed for C++ services and using a C++ service function is just the same as calling a function member of any C++ object.

-## Impact of dynamic services
-Services in Apache Celix are dynamic, meaning that they can come and go at any moment.
-This makes it possible to create emerging functionality based on the coming and going of Celix services.
-How to cope with this dynamic behaviour is critical for creating a stable solution.

-For Java OSGi this is already a challenge to program correctly, but less critical because generally speaking the garbage collector will arrange that objects still exists even if the providing bundle is un-installed.
-Taking into account that C and C++ has no garbage collection, handling the dynamic behaviour correctly is more critical; If a bundle providing a certain service is removed, the code segment / memory allocated for the service will also be removed / deallocated.

-Apache Celix has several mechanisms for dealing with this dynamic behaviour:

-* A built-in abstraction to use services with callbacks function where the Celix framework ensures the services are not removed during callback execution.
-  See `celix_bundleContext_useService(s)` and `celix::BundleContext::useService(s)` for more info.
-* Service trackers which ensure that service can only complete their un-registration when all service remove callbacks have been processed.
-  See `celix_bundleContext_trackServices` and `celix::BundleContext::trackServices` for more info.
-* Components with declarative service dependency so that a component life cycle is coupled with the availability of service dependencies.
-See Components section below for more information about components.
-* The Celix framework will handle all service registration/un-registration events and the starting/stopping of trackers on the Celix event thread to ensure that only 1 event can be processed per time.
-* For service registration, service un-registration, starting trackers and closing trackers there are async variants which can be used in the Celix event thread.
-For C most of the async function variants end with a `Async` postfix and for C++ this is handled as an option in the Builder objects.
-Also, for C++ the default enabled options are async.

 ## Registering and un-registering services

 TODO blabla